-- For patients whose spouse is of the same sex, there must be six attempts of artificial insemination over the course of 2 years failing to result in pregnancy.
+- For patients whose spouse is of the same sex, there must be three attempts of artificial insemination over the course of 1 year failing to result in pregnancy.

 - IVF must be performed at a facility that conforms to the standards set by the American Fertility Society and the American Congress of Obstetricians and Gynecologists.

 - Regulations that took effect in 1994 exempt businesses with 50 or fewer employees from having to provide IVF coverage.
 [Code of Maryland Regulations (COMAR) 31.11.06.06 (B) (11).]

 - Religious organizations offering health benefits to their employees may request that carriers exclude IVF benefits; there must be bona fide religious beliefs and practices that prohibit IVF.